-Linda offers a few tips to ensure you enjoy your Summer barbecued food, reducing the risk of getting struck down by food poisoning:
+Here are my tips to ensure you enjoy your Summer barbecued food, and reduce the risk of getting struck down by food poisoning:

 - First and foremost, ensure your meat, fish, chicken, burgers and sausages are cooked all the way through.
 Very often if you don’t get the temperature right, you can get burnt sausages on the outside and undercooked meat on the inside.
 Remember charred doesn’t mean cooked.

 - Chicken, not cooked properly can give you a nasty gut infection called campylobacter with viscous painful bouts of diarrhoea and abdominal cramps.
 This can be a dangerous infection, and can cause permanent disability.
 Children and the elderly are particularly at risk.The juices from the chicken should run clear.
 If there is still blood in the juices the chicken is still under-cooked.
 It’s a good idea to pre-cook your chicken in the oven before your guests arrive, then just finish it off on the barbecue.
 It still gives them that barbecued flavour, but you’ve ensured the meat is cooked all the way through.
 Other types of food poisoning bacteria are salmonella and E-coli 0157

 - Don’t be fooled into thinking salad is safe.
 Ensure your salads are washed properly especially if it’s bagged salad and keep it in the fridge, only bringing it out when your barbecued meats are ready to be served.
 This is more important if the weather is particularly hot.